Bir, Himachal Pradesh: History

-In 1966 the third Neten Chokling (1928–1973), an incarnate lama of the Nyingma lineage of Tibetan Buddhism, brought his family and a small entourage to Bir.
+In 1966, the third Neten Chokling (1928–1973), an incarnate lama of the Nyingma lineage of Tibetan Buddhism, brought his family and a small entourage to Bir.
 With the help of foreign aid, Neten Chokling purchased over 200 acres of land and established a Tibetan settlement where 300 Tibetan families were given land to build houses.
-At this time Chokling Rinpoche also started building a new Neten monastery in Bir and disciples who had followed him to India formed its first sangha.
+At this time, Chokling Rinpoche also started building a new Neten monastery in Bir and disciples who had followed him to India formed their first sangha.
 When the third Chokling Rinpoche died in 1973, his eldest son, Orgyen Tobgyal Rinpoche (born 1951), assumed responsibility for completing his father's vision.
-The fourth Neten Chokling incarnation was born in 1973 in Bhutan and was brought to Bir at a young age where the family of the third Chokling took him under their wings.
-In 2004 full responsibility for the Pema Ewam Chögar Gyurme Ling Monastery in Bir was passed to the fourth Neten Chokling.
+The fourth Neten Chokling incarnation was born in 1973 in Bhutan and was brought to Bir at a young age, where the family of the third Chokling took him under their wings.
+In 2004, full responsibility for the Pema Ewam Chögar Gyurme Ling Monastery in Bir was passed to the fourth Neten Chokling.

+Presently, supportive centres of the Nyingma, Karma Kagyu, and the Sakya schools are located either in the town of Bir or nearby.
+A large stupa is also located in the village.